 How to Edit Your Signature in Google Docs

-You can alter your signature with the image settings on Google Docs if necessary.
+If necessary, you can alter your signature with the image settings on Google Docs.
 To do so, click on your signature and press Edit, located beneath it.

 This’ll open up the editing page you initially used to create your digital signature.
 Using the scribble tool, you can attempt to redraw it for a cleaner image.
 You can also replace it with an uploaded image, and you can do that by selecting the Image symbol/icon.